freightcms/carriers/README.md

 Run the below commands from the package you want to validate code coverage

-`go test -v -vcoverprofile cover.out .` // where the ending "." can also be replaced from ./api, ./db `go tool cover -html cover.out -o cover.html`
+`go test -v -coverprofile cover.out .` // where the ending "." can also be replaced from ./api, ./db `go tool cover -html=cover.out`